vp777/Challenges/README.md

 ## dlog2
 Small extension of dlog1<br>
 Given h=g^d mod p, calculate d.
-(Solution in about 90 seconds with sage in [cocalc](https://cocalc.com))
+(Solution in about 90 seconds with sage in [cocalc](https://cocalc.com)) I have added the solution to dlog2. dlog1 should be similar

 ## Hints
 Run: